 Zero-network-footprint discovery is a process of discovering systems and services without sendign active probes across the network which might trigger security alarms.
 Some examples of current and anticipated zero-network-footprint discovery techniques include:

 These techniques will not immediately provide a complete list of all systems in the environment.
 However as nanoprobes are activated on systems discovered in this way, this process will converge to include the complete set of systems and edge switches in the environment - without setting off even the most sensitive security alarms.

 In addition, the netstat information correlated across the servers also provides information about dependencies and service groups.

-Furthermore, these nanoprobes use stealth discovery methods to discover systems not being monitored and services on the systems being monitored.
-Stealth discovery methods are methods which cannot trip even the most sensitive network security alarm - because no probes are sent over the network.
+Furthermore, these nanoprobes use zero-network-footprint discovery methods to discover systems not being monitored and services on the systems being monitored.
+Zero-network-footprint discovery methods are methods which cannot trip even the most sensitive network security alarm - because no probes (packets) are sent over the network to perform discovery.

 This discovery process is intended to achieve these goals:

 The nanoprobe code is written largely in C and minimizes use of: